Clay Mathematics Institute

 Alexander Smith has already solved major problems in number theory and forged a novel research programme that combines ideas from combinatorics and probability with sophisticated aspects of number theory.
 Conditional on the Birch and Swinnterton-Dyer conjecture, he has largely settled an influential conjecture of Goldfeld from 1979 describing how ranks should be distributed in quadratic twist families of elliptic curves.
 This significantly advances our understanding of the ancient problem of deciding which numbers are congruent in the sense of being the area of a right-angle triangle with rational side lengths.
 Smith has also determined the exact distribution of the Sylow 2-subgroups of the class groups of imaginary quadratic fields, thereby proving the Cohen-Lenstra-Gerth conjectures from the 1980s.
 In recognition of these achievements, he was awarded the inaugural David Goss Prize in Number Theory.

-Alexander Smith has been appointed as a Clay Research Fellow for a term of four years beginning 1 July 2021.
-He will be based at Stanford University.
+Alexander Smith was appointed as a Clay Research Fellow for a term of four years beginning 1 July 2021.